The Fringe Dwellers

 The Fringe Dwellers is a 1986 film directed by Bruce Beresford, based on the 1961 novel The Fringe Dwellers by Western Australian author Nene Gare.
 The film is about a young Aboriginal girl who dreams of life beyond the family camp that sits on the fringe of white society (the term fringe dwellers having specific application in Australia).

 The film is acclaimed as being the first Australian film featuring Indigenous actors in all the major roles.
-It achieved critical and international success when it was released in 1986, but gained only a lukewarm reception in Australia.
+It achieved critical and international success when it was released in 1986, but only gained a mediocre reception in Australia.

 Plot

 Trilby (Kristina Nehm) is a young Aboriginal woman living with her people on the outskirts of everyday Australian society.
 Trilby encourages her mother (Justine Saunders) to apply for a Housing Commission home being built in an area inhabited mostly by wealthier white families.
 Her mother, sister Noonah, and Trilby save enough for them all (father and younger brother as well) to move there from the "fringe".
-They buy some new furniture for the house and improve their station in life.
-But there is a culture clash.
-Trilby learns that her family is actually happier surrounded by their community and extended family, and that her own goals are not necessarily the goals of others in her life.
-With xenophobic neighbors casting a constant judgmental eye, Trilby and her boyfriend, Phil (Ernie Dingo), attempt to find happiness in their new environment.
+They buy some new furniture for the house and improve their station in life, but there is a culture clash.
+Trilby learns her family is actually happier surrounded by their community and extended family, and that her own goals are not necessarily the goals of others in her life.
+With xenophobic neighbours casting a constant judgemental eye, Trilby and her boyfriend, Phil (Ernie Dingo), attempt to find happiness in their new environment.
 Trilby becomes pregnant, gives birth, but drowns her baby, making it look like an accident.
 Her family leave their suburban house after Trilby's father loses all their rent money in a card game: the family return to their house in the camp.
 Trilby, however, leaves on a bus bound for the city.